bobtodd/notes/homebrew/python.md

     ipython qtconsole --pylab=inline
     ipython notebook --pylab=inline

 **...
 Nope, just garbage.
-At least this seems contained to the `scipy2` environment... :-P**  The output (if we first `pip uninstall PySide`, `brew uninstall cmake`, and try to rely solely on PyQt) is as follows.
+At least this seems contained to the `scipy2` environment... :-P**

+We can try a different tack within the `scipy2` virtual environment: let's try to have IPython run via PyQt.
+If we first run `pip uninstall PySide`, followed by `brew uninstall cmake`, then the output is as follows.

     ImportError:
         Could not load requested Qt binding.
 Please ensure that